neerajsingh0101/admin_data/README.markdown

 * Al the associated records are links so one can navigate from record to record.

 * Quick search across all records in a table.
+Quick searches across all records and all columns which are either 'string' type or 'text' type.

-* Advance search for each field of each of the tables.
+* Advance search for each field of each of the tables.(click here)[http://www.neeraj.name/admin_data/advance_search?klass=Article] to see the options that are supported.
+Different options appear for diffent data types.

-* Along with search sort the result on any column in ascending or descending order.
+* Sort the result on any column in ascending or descending order for both quick and advance search.

-* Browse migration records from the table even though there is no corresponding model for it.
+* Browse migration records from schema_migrations table even though there is no corresponding model for this table.

+* Configure number of records to be shown in the list.
+Default value is 50.

+* For both viewing the page and updating a record, security check is enforced.
+More on this in next section.

 * Add a new record (persmission check enforced)